jbc-cp/csc202-assignments/projects/3/ass3a.md

 ## Functions

 The following bullet points provide a guide to implement some of the data structures and individual functions of your program.
-Start by creating a file huffman.py and add functions and data definitions to this file, if not otherwise stated.
 You should develop incrementally, building test cases for each function as it is implemented.

 ### Count Occurrences: cnt_freq(str)